IshmaelAsab/survival_analysis/README.md

   - `TR = 0.28` in the best AFT model
 - The Cox model and best parametric comparator both achieved an apparent in-sample C-index of about `0.943`.
 - Among parametric models, Gompertz gave the best AIC/BIC trade-off overall, while Generalized Gamma was the best-fitting AFT model by AIC.

-## Why Survival Analysis

-Standard churn classification predicts whether a customer churns.
-Survival analysis predicts when churn happens and preserves information that classification usually discards:

-- ordering of churn times
-- different exposure lengths across customers
-- right-censoring for customers who have not churned yet

-That makes the output more useful for timing-sensitive retention actions such as onboarding interventions, early-lifecycle support, and contract renewal strategy.

 ## Methods Used